CityOfNewYork/ACCESS-NYC-PATTERNS/src/elements/tooltips/tooltips.readme.md

 #### Module Import

-The Tooltip source exisits in the [NYCO Patterns Framework](https://github.com/CityOfNewYork/nyco-patterns-framework).
+The Tooltip source exists in the [NYCO Patterns Framework](https://github.com/CityOfNewYork/nyco-patterns-framework).
 Install the `@nycopportunity/patterns-framework` module to import the module.

     import Tooltips from '@nycopportunity/patterns-framework/src/tooltips/tooltips';